Blue Period (manga): Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on January 19, 2021.
 Seven Arcs is animating the series, with Koji Masunari serving as chief director, and Katsuya Asano serving as director, with scripts by Reiko Yoshida, character designs by Tomoyuki Shitaya, and music by Ippei Inoue.
 While the series had an advanced streaming debut on Netflix on September 25, 2021, it aired on television from October 2 to December 18 of the same year on the Super Animeism block on MBS, TBS and other channels.
 Netflix is streaming the series on a weekly schedule outside of Japan since October 9, 2021.
-Omoinotake performed the opening theme "EVERBLUE," while Mol-74 performed the ending theme "Replica".
+Omoinotake performed the opening theme "Everblue", while Mol-74 performed the ending theme "Replica".

-Episode list
+Episodes

+Film

+A live-action film adaptation was announced on April 2, 2024.
+The film is directed by Kentarō Hagiwara, with scripts written by Reiko Yoshida, and music composed by Yaffle.
+It premiered in Japanese theaters on August 9, 2024, with Gordon Maeda starring as Yatora.

 Reception

-As of November 2021, the manga had over 4.5 million copies in circulation.
+By November 2021, the manga had over 4.5 million copies in circulation.
+Volume 14 was Kodansha's 12th highest first print run manga volume of 2023–2024 (period from April 2023–March 2024), with 145,000 copies printed.

 Blue Period was one of the Jury Recommended Works at the 22nd and 24th Japan Media Arts Festival in 2019 and 2021, respectively.
 In 2019, the manga was nominated for the 12th Manga Taishō and the 43rd Kodansha Manga Award for Best General Manga.
 In 2020, the manga won the 13th Manga Taishō and the 44th Kodansha Manga Award for Best General Manga.
 It was also nominated for the 24th Tezuka Osamu Cultural Prize.

-The series ranked #4 on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2019 for male readers, ranked #14, along with The Fable on the 2020 list; and ranked #15, along with Bōkyō Tarō on the 2021 list.
-It ranked #16 on the 2019 "Book of the Year" list by Da Vinci magazine; it ranked #19 on the 2020 list; and #24 on the 2021 list.
+The series ranked fourth on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2019 for male readers, 14th, along with The Fable on the 2020 list; and 15th, along with Longing for Home on the 2021 list.
+Blue Period ranked 16th on the 2019 "Book of the Year" list by Da Vinci magazine; it ranked 19th on the 2020 list; and 24th on the 2021 list.
 The series was also one of twelve manga series to make the 2021 Young Adult Library Services Association's top 126 graphic novels for teenagers list.

 Rebecca Silverman from Anime News Network gave the first volume a B+.
 She praised its coming-of-age narrative and characters (specifically the adults), while criticizing it for being too informative at times.